GDivino/algorithms/2sum/README.md

 ## Problem

-Given an unsorted integer array, find a pair with the given sum in it.
+Given an unsorted integer array, find a pair with the given sum, and return the indices of the two integers.

 ## Personal Solution